-Currently, the gold standard of VPN (Virtual Private Network) protocols is OpenVPN.
-It is an open source protocol with good performance and is considered to be very secure and reliable, having passed numerous independent audits.
+Over the past few years, the gold standard of VPN (Virtual Private Network) protocols has been OpenVPN.
+It is an open-source protocol with good performance and is considered to be very secure and reliable, having passed numerous independent audits.

 But you’re here looking for answers and probably wondering if WireGuard is better than OpenVPN.
 Perhaps you are considering switching from your current VPN service to one that supports the WireGuard VPN protocol.